 The university reimburses faculty, staff, and students for approved travel and business expenses when incurred while conducting university business.

 Persons traveling on behalf of the university should exercise good judgment and are expected to spend funds prudently.
 It is the traveler’s responsibility to comply with the university’s policies governing travel costs and entertainment.
 An excellent resource for the traveler is the Johns Hopkins Travel Center.

-The traveler must retain the required documentation, so that expenses can be reimbursed.
-The traveler must be cognizant of expenses which are not reimbursable, and not include them in their reimbursement documentation.
+The traveler must retain the required documentation so that expenses can be reimbursed.
+The traveler must be cognizant of expenses which are not reimbursable and should not include them in their reimbursement submission.

-Departmental reimbursement requestor responsibility.
-The documentation described above is to be given to the designated staff member in the department, to initiate the reimbursement process.
-When the staff member has fully processed the reimbursement, through the SAP system, the reimbursement request will be routed to an approver (who is always a different person then the initiator of the reimbursement.
+The documentation described above is to be given to the designated staff member in the department to initiate the reimbursement process.
+When the staff member has fully processed the reimbursement through the SAP system, the reimbursement request will be routed to an approver.
+The approver is always a different person than the initiator of the reimbursement.
 The university “one-up” approval policy dictates that the approver may not be someone subordinate to the traveler.

 To see the listing of staff in the business unit of APSS, go to their contact page.

 Non-employees may be reimbursed for certain expenses related to appropriate university business.
-(Reimbursements for non-employees are not submitted through TRIP in SAP.
-See “Tools” below to access the non-employee reimbursement form.)
+Reimbursements for non-employees are submitted through FV60 online payment request in SAP with the Non-Employee Reimbursement Form attached.